edathr/CIMBPay/README.md

 # CIMBPay
-CIMB Bank app: learning how to import UI Elements from Adobe XD, using Gesture Lock and Wifi Checking
+CIMB Bank app: learning how to import UI Elements from Adobe XD

 Mamak4lyfe